 The door was open.
 She said it was locked, she said she couldn’t open it.
 Where was she?
 Other questions flew around in my head, ones she’d never answered even when prompted.
 That was when a thick rancid stench pricked at my nostrils, making me fall back and retch violently.
 I grabbed the door-frame to steady myself, clamping my sleeve over my mouth and nose with my other hand, my larger maglite clattering to the floor in the process.
 The beam shone into the corner, where a maggot riddled decomposing bloated corpse was sprawled on its side.
 I lost my stomach then, heaving gobs of bile all over my boots until all that came was dry rasping and sobbing.
 I stooped to grab the maglite, edging closer to look at the corpse’s face, mangled and puffed up beyond recognition.
 Its head was almost completely severed from the neck, the spine visibly cut in a clean fashion.
 There were no hands or feet on the corpse, only burned stumps where they used to sit.
 One of its eyes was missing, the other one puffed up and swollen like the rest of its body.
 I couldn’t look away, it was putrid and foul, but I couldn’t look away.
 Getting in closer despite being overwhelmed by the stink, I could see its lips were gone, and its mouth was a mass of toothless rotting pulp.

 When you’re clawing around for your phone in your pocket and can’t quite grasp it, you start to panic and THEN you start breathing heavily, but that rotting pile in the corner made me feel so physically ill that I couldn’t concentrate.
-All I could do watch retch and claw, needing to breathe but not being able to because of the stench.
+All I could do was retch and claw, needing to breathe but not being able to because of the stench.
 I changed tack and looked for the light switch but the bulb was long since blown.
 I was shaking horribly, turning around on myself, pointing with my maglite wildly until something else caught my eye.
 I’d finally been able to get a hold on my OWN phone, but there was another one right there on the floor.

 I tried to slide MY phone back in my pocket, but it didn’t connect and it tumbled to the floor, the screen cracking despite the supposedly protective case.
 Shining the light on the second phone, showed me it was identical to mine down to the same high gloss black case.
 The screen was cracked in the same way, and I turned it over to find the N7 logo in the centre.
 God, my head was REELING, everything was swimming with confusion, fear and revulsion.
 Of course I bloody tried to switch it on, why wouldn’t I?
 It was dead, OBVIOUSLY it was dead, why would it still work now?
 I wasn’t thinking straight remember?
 NOTHING about me was calm OR composed.